-Follow one of the procedures below to add a license key:
+If your license key has expired or is invalid, follow one of the procedures below to add a license key:

-- Adding the License Key via the On-Demand Data Center GUI - Adding the License Key from a Terminal
+- Adding the License Key via the ODDC GUI - Adding the License Key from a Terminal

-Adding the License Key via the On-Demand Data Center GUI
+Adding the License Key via the ODDC GUI

-1. Go to http://<web_server_address> and enter the license key that was provided.
-Note: web_server_address refers to the server where the ODDC platform is installed.
+1. Go to http://<web\server\address> and enter the license key that was provided.
+Note: web\server\address refers to the server where the ODDC platform is installed.